Adaptive behavior: Core problems

 Limitations in self-care skills and social relationships, as well as behavioral excesses, are common characteristics of individuals with mental disabilities.
 Individuals with mental disabilities—who require extensive supports—are often taught basic self-care skills such as dressing, eating, and hygiene.
 Direct instruction and environmental supports, such as added prompts and simplified routines, are necessary to ensure that deficits in these adaptive areas do not limit one's quality of life.

 Most children with milder forms of mental disabilities learn how to take care of their basic needs, but they often require training in self-management skills to achieve the levels of performance necessary for eventual independent living.
 Making and sustaining personal relationships present significant challenges for many persons with mental disabilities.
 Limited cognitive processing skills, poor language development, and unusual or inappropriate behaviors can seriously impede interactions with others.
 Teaching students with mental disabilities appropriate social and interpersonal skills is an important function of special education.
-Students with mental disabilities often exhibit behavior problems than students who do not have the similar disabilities.
+Students with mental disabilities often exhibit more behavioral problems than students who do not have similar disabilities.
 Some behaviors observed by students with mental disabilities are difficulty accepting criticism, limited self-control, and inappropriate behaviors.
 The greater the severity of the mental disabilities, generally the higher the incidence of behavioral problems.